The best Batman movies, ranked from worst to best: The Dark Knight, The Batman, and more

 Cast: Christian Bale, Heath Ledger, Aaron Eckhart, and Michael Caine

-The ultimate Caped Crusader movie, and a predictable choice for number one spot on our best Batman movies ranking, Christopher Nolan's follow-up to Batman Begins was a serious step up in storytelling ambition.
-Gotham looks and feels very different in this movie – most of the film's exterior shots are clearly of Chicago – which has led to numerous comparisons to crime thrillers like Heat.
-Nolan uses that influence to create a superhero movie unlike any other.
+The ultimate Caped Crusader movie – and a predictable choice for number one spot on our best Batman movies ranking.
+Christopher Nolan's follow-up to Batman Begins was a serious step up in storytelling ambition.
+Gotham looks and feels very different – most of the film's exterior shots are clearly of Chicago – which has led to numerous comparisons to crime thrillers like Heat, and Nolan uses that influence to create a superhero movie unlike any other.

-In The Dark Knight, DA Harvey Dent (Aaron Eckhart) stands up to Gotham's long-festering criminal element.
-But along comes Heath Ledger's Joker, an unknowable and dangerous figure who upends Gotham's traditional underworld, and sees Batman (Bale) as his twisted equal.
+In The Dark Knight, District Attorney Harvey Dent (Aaron Eckhart) stands up to Gotham's long-festering criminal element.
+But, along comes Heath Ledger's Joker, an unknowable and dangerous figure who upends Gotham's traditional underworld, and sees Batman (Bale) as his twisted equal.
 The Joker's war on Gotham is as much about creating raw chaos as it is to prove a point about its citizens – it's truly riveting stuff.
-Bale is arguably third lead to both Eckhart and Ledger in this compelling movie, which features one of the best vehicle chase sequences ever filmed.
+Bale is arguably third lead to both Eckhart and Ledger in one of the best superhero movies ever made, which also features one of the best vehicle chase sequences ever filmed.

-You could argue the movie is a touch too long at 152 minutes, and it peaks with a big twist before its final act – but this is undoubtedly the best Batman movie, and it will cast a long shadow over all other adaptations that follow.
+You could argue the movie is a touch long at 152 minutes, and it peaks with a big twist before its final act.
+This, though, is undoubtedly the best Batman movie, and it will cast a long shadow over all other adaptations that follow.

 For more DC and/or Batman coverage, find out how to watch the Batman movies in order and how to watch the DC movies in order.
-Alternatively, read our guide on all of the DCU Chapter One films and TV shows that are in development, and get the lowdown on James Gunn's Superman movie.
+Alternatively, read our guide on all of the DCU Chapter One films and TV shows that are in development, and get the lowdown on James Gunn's Superman movie, which flies into theaters in July 2025.

 The TechRadar hive mind.
 The Megazord.
 The Voltron.
 When our powers combine, we become 'TECHRADAR TEAM'.
 You'll usually see this author name when the entire team has collaborated on a project or an article, whether that's a run-down ranking of our favorite Marvel films, or a round-up of all the coolest things we've collectively seen at annual tech shows like CES and MWC.
 We are one.